tobeyadr/mailhawk/readme.txt

 5. Prevent abusers from tarnishing your sender reputation by blacklisting offenders.

 == Changelog ==

+= 1.1 (2021-10-12) =
+* ADDED Settings for API KEY so can be changed by support.
+* ADDED Better error messages for adding domains so when the limit is reached it says why.
+* TWEAKED bumped minimum version support for WordPress and PHP to 5.0 and 7.0 respectively.

 = 1.0.15 (2021-01-04) =
 * TWEAKED use URL params instead of POST VAR for connect process.